archivesunleashed/archivesunleashed.org/content/aut/aut-reference.md

 The `ArchiveRecord` class is used by `RecordLoader` to manage the ingestion of WARC and ARC files.
 It represents one record from a collection found in an .arc or .warc file.
-It uses the ARCRecord & WARCRecord apis to extract data from webcrawls such as the crawl date, content strings, urls and so on.
+It uses the Internet Archive's ARCRecord & WARCRecord apis to extract data from webcrawls such as the crawl date, content strings, urls and so on.

 `ArchiveRecord` is a generic record that covers data from both ARCRecord and